-Top 10 Reasons Tropical Aquarium Fish Die
+Top 10 Reasons Tropical Fish Die in a Tank

-When Tropical Fish Die
+When Fish Die

 Managing a tropical fish tank is a lot of fun, and very rewarding.
 It can also be incredibly frustrating when your fish keep dying.